montogeek/laravel-docs-es/eloquent.md

 	}

 <a name="collections"></a>
-## Colecciones
+## Collections

 All multi-result sets returned by Eloquent, either via the `get` method or a `relationship`, will return a collection object.
 This object implements the `IteratorAggregate` PHP interface so it can be iterated over like an array.
 However, this object also has a variety of other helpful methods for working with result sets.

+#### Checking If A Collection Contains A Key

 For example, we may determine if a result set contains a given primary key using the `contains` method:

-#### Checking If A Collection Contains A Key

 	$roles = User::find(1)->roles;